zendframework/zend-validator/docs/book/validators/undisclosed-password.md

 # Undisclosed Password Validator

+- **Since 2.13.0**

 `Zend\Validator\UndisclosedPassword` allows you to validate if a given password was found in data breaches using the service [Have I Been Pwned?](https://www.haveibeenpwned.com), in a secure, anonymous way using [K-Anonymity](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2) to ensure passwords are not send in full over the wire.

 > ### Installation requirements
 >
-> This validator needs to make a request over HTTP, therefor it requires an HTTP client of your choice that implements [PSR-18](https://www.php-fig.org/psr/psr-18/) and [PSR-17](https://www.php-fig.org/psr/psr-17/) request and response factories.
+> This validator needs to make a request over HTTP; therefore it requires an HTTP client.
+The validator provides support only for HTTP clients implementing [PSR-18](https://www.php-fig.org/psr/psr-18/) and [PSR-17](https://www.php-fig.org/psr/psr-17/) request and response factories.
 >
-> Make sure you have it installed before using this validator:
+> To ensure you have these installed before using this validator, run the following:
 >
 > ```bash
 > $ composer require psr/http-client